Frequently Asked Questions

 A variety of programs and methods are available to pay for home care services .Public third-party payment plans include Medicare, Medicaid, Veterans Administration, programs through the Office of Mental Health and the Office of Mental Retardation and Developmental Disabilities and local Social Services programs.

 Private third-party payors include managed care programs, commercial health insurance, workers’ compensation, long-term care insurance and medigap plans.
+For more information, see Coverage Accepted.

 Home care services can also be paid for directly by patients and families.
 WILLCARE will provide an itemization of the costs of care prior to starting service.
 Affordable payment plans can be arranged, including credit cards.
 Since home care benefits and eligibility requirements vary greatly from plan to plan and state to state, WILLCARE will help you determine the specific coverage provisions of your plan.
 Just call the WILLCARE office for a free consultation.